Other Tax Credits

 • amount for an eligible dependant (line 305);

-• amount for children born in 1995 or later (line 367); and
+• amount for children under the age of 18 years (line 367); and

 • caregiver amount (line 315).